mgimond/Colby-summer-git-workshop-2021/git_and_github.md

 >>>>>>> e1ebf63873a5565dab5cda5d1759d210d5a1693f
 ```

 We now need to decide how we want to fix this conflict.
-We go ahead and remove `mango` and keep the `peach`.
+We'll go ahead and remove `mango` and keep the `peach`.
 The file should look like the following when done (don't forget to remove the markers).

 ```
 apple